Robust Aggregation of Correlated Information: Introduction

+The agent in our model has a maxmin objective\,---\,evaluating each strategy by its worst-case payoff across all correlation structures. \citet*{arieli2023universally} adopts a complementary approach, minmax regret, where the agent concerns the largest opportunity loss relative to what she could have achieved if she knew the correlation and best responded accordingly.
+They show that when the marginal experiments are symmetric, following a single random information source is robustly optimal under both robustness paradigms.

+A crucial step in our analysis involves understanding the joint informativeness of correlated information sources. \citet*{borgers2013signals} first introduce the notions of complementarity and substitutability between two information structures and provide an explicit characterization. \citet{cheng2024diversity} further explore the relationship between joint informativeness of experts' recommendations and their chance of disagreement.
+In contrast, our analysis specifically focuses on those least informative correlation structures, where the information sources can be viewed as extreme substitutes for each other.

+Several studies have investigated learning from multiple information sources with known correlations. \cite{liang2020complementary} examine a social learning setting where agents' information is complementary. \cite{ichihashi2021economics} looks at how a firm purchases data from consumers with potentially correlated information source. \citet*{liang2022dynamically} study an agent's optimal dynamic allocation of attention to multiple correlated information sources.
+Finally, \citet*{brooks2024comparisons} explores the comparison of experiments with known correlations and characterize their ranking that is robust to any additional information.

-More closely related, some papers consider strategies that are robust to unknown correlations in different contexts.
-In particular, \citet{carroll2017robustness} studies a multi-dimensional screening problem, where the principal knows only the marginals of the agent's type distribution, and designs a mechanism that is robust to all possible correlation structures.
-With similar robustness concerns regarding the correlations of values between different bidders, \citet{HeLi2020} study an auctioneer's robust design problem when selling a single indivisible good to a group of bidders.
+Robustness to correlations has also been studied in other contexts such as mechanism design. \citet{carroll2017robustness} studies a multi-dimensional screening problem, where the principal knows only the marginals of the agent's type distribution, and designs a mechanism that is robust to all possible correlation structures. \citet{HeLi2020} and \citet{zhang2021correlation} study an auctioneer's robust design problem when selling an indivisible good, concerning the correlation of values among different agents.